argoproject/Argo/docs/developers/grunt-commands.rst

 ``pot``
     Scans the Largo code for the WordPress localization functions and generates ``.po`` files for working with localization software.

+    Running this command requires your computer to have ``xgettext`` installed.
+Installation instructions vary based on operating system; your best bet is Google.

 ``po2mo``
     Converts the ``.po`` files to ``.mo`` files.
 For more information about ``.po`` and ``.mo`` files, see the `Wikipedia articles on gettext <https://en.wikipedia.org/wiki/Gettext>`_.

+    Running this command requires your computer to have ``xgettext`` installed.
+Installation instructions vary based on operating system; your best bet is Google.

 ``apidocs``
     Runs ``shell:apidocs``, rebuilding only the API docs.